dalyodhran/leaving-cert-point-calculator/README.md

 # Leaving Cert Point Calulator

-Leaving Cert Point Calulator app was built as a project during my 2nd year summer holiday to have a better understanding of java.
+Leaving Cert Point Calulator app was built as a project during my 2nd year of college to have a better understanding of java.
-Leaving Cert Point Calulator app is a simple all that calculates points based on the Irish leaving cert exams.
+Leaving Cert Point Calulator app is a simple app that calculates points based on the Irish leaving cert exams.
 The application is build to run on Android devices.

 ### Topics learned